...

 How do Prolean’s CNC milling services stand out?

-Prolean offers state-of-the-art equipment, expertise in materials, and adherence to medical standards.
+Prolean offers state-of-the-art equipment, materials expertise, and medical standards adherence.

 Are there regulatory standards for CNC-milled medical devices?